xyanz/PongX/readme.md

 #### Project Feedback + Evaluation

-Your project will be evalated using [this rubric](rubric.md), assessing the following:
+Your project will be evaluated using [this rubric](rubric.md), assessing the following:

 - **Professionalism**
 - **Functionality and Requirements**